jnagasawa/RAGinject/README.md

 `--patterns` is repeatable and accepts a directory (all `*.yaml`/`*.yml` files in it, sorted).
-Loading is additive: a pattern `id` loaded again later overrides the earlier one, keeping its original position, rather than being rejected as a duplicate — so you can override a single built-in pattern by re-declaring its `id` in your own file.
+Loading is additive: a pattern `id` loaded again later overrides the earlier one, keeping its original position, rather than being rejected as a duplicate, so you can override a single built-in pattern by re-declaring its `id` in your own file.

 ## Custom judges and formatters